Al-Qassam Brigades: Contemporary operations and activities

-The international community, and more specifically the United Nations, considers the practice of war combatants using civilians as human shields to be a violation of the Geneva Conventions standards of war, and considers indiscriminate attacks (e.g., by rockets or suicide bombers) on civilian populations as illegal under international law.

 The EQB's transition to a recognised militant organisation began during the establishment of the Oslo Accords to assist Hamas efforts in blocking them.

 The year 2004 was pivotal in the development of Al-Qassam Brigades from a loosely-formed militia, into a structured organization with a defined chain of command.
 The Israel Defense Forces (IDF)'s assassinations of local leaders Ahmed Yassin and Abdel Aziz al-Rantisi resulted in decision-making power being transferred to leaders exiled in Damascus, which ultimately led to greater influence and funding from Syria, Iran, and Hezbollah.

 The Gaza strip was divided into six or seven regional divisions, headed by a division commander with responsibility over defined sectors of territory.
 Each division commander oversaw regiment commanders and company commanders, who were responsible for small areas such as neighborhoods.
 A focus on tunnel warfare was selected as a primary means of combating the IDF.

 On 3 August 2004, the first Yasin missile–a homebrew anti-tank rocket-propelled grenade–was launched.
 The group developed other homemade weapons, such as rocket launchers (al-Bana, Batar) and the Qassam rocket.

 Qassam rockets launched from Gaza, on display at an Israeli police station at Sderot, 2009.